1-Week East Java Itinerary – Temples, Waterfalls, & Volcanoes

 Wake up early and hike to the Ijen Crater.
 It’s a tough hike and you have to start very early if you want to see the blue fire (optional), or at least get there by golden hour for the best photos.

 Cross from Java to Bali with the ferry at Ketapang.
-The trip takes 30-60 minutes and only costs 8k IDR (less than one US Dollar).
+The trip takes 30-60 minutes and only costs 8k Rupiah (less than one US Dollar).

 You can arrange a driver in advance to pick you up in Bali (recommended), or negotiate one when you land at the port.
 Welcome to Bali!